mergeability/mergeable/docs/README.md

     #  Advanced settings for issues.
 When any of the rules  below is not valid Mergeable will create a comment on that issue to let the author know.
     ###
     issues:
+      stale:
+        # number of days for an issue to be considered stale.
+A comment is posted when it is stale.
+        days: 20
+        # Optional property.
+When not specified the default is used.
+The default message is used.
+        message: 'This is issue is stale.
+Please follow up!'
       title:
         must_include:
           regex: `^\\(feat\\)|^\\(doc\\)|^\\(fix\\)`